onefishy/Rwanda-Data-Science/index.md

 # Week 1: Models for Regression

-# Week 2: Models for Classification and Neural Networks
+# Week 2: Models for Classification

-# Week 3: Data Pre-Processing and Bayesian Regression, Classification
+# Week 3: Bayesian Models

-# Week 4: More Bayesian Models and Latent Variable Models
+# Week 4: Bayesian and Latent Variable Models

 # Week 5: What Next?